Best No-GRE Online Master’s Programs

 • Master’s in Special Education

-• A special education master’s degree equips schoolteachers for specialized work with students who have physical, mental, or emotional challenges.
-Institutions like Seton Hill and Salem State University administer their programs through an online, no-GRE format with opportunities for advanced study and integrated classroom experiences.
-Most schools accept students on a part-time basis, the ideal pathway for those already working in K-12 schools.
-With few exceptions, applicants must hold an active, unencumbered teaching license.
+Programs at schools like Seton Hill and Salem State University are delivered online in a no-GRE format with advanced study and integrated classroom experiences.
+Most programs accept part-time students — ideal for those already working in K-12 settings.
+Applicants generally must hold an active, unencumbered teaching license.

 • Master’s in Counseling